-There are not an adequate number of rangers to properly enforce regulations in the Preserve.
+• There are not an adequate number of rangers to properly enforce regulations in the Preserve.

-AGENCY / TRIBAL / ORGANIZATION CORRESPONDENCE
+AGENCY/TRIBAL/ORGANIZATION CORRESPONDENCE

-Correspondence from agencies, organizations, and businesses included letters and comments from the following entities30.
+Correspondence from agencies, organizations, and businesses included letters and comments from the following entities48.
 The remaining 78 pieces of correspondence were received from unaffiliated individuals.

-Table 5-4 - Agencies / Organizations /

-Business Providing Correspondence

-during the Revised Draft EA Public

-Comment Process
+Table 5-4 - Agencies/Organizations/Business Providing Correspondence during the Revised Draft EA Public Comment Process agencies/tribes/organizations/businesses reported exceeds the total number of correspondences due to the fact that some individuals associated themselves with more than one organization.

-Agency / Organization / Business Number of Corr.
-Received

-Airboat Association of Florida 2

-Big Cypress Sportsman Alliance 2

-Boy Scouts of America 1

-Broward County Airboat, Halftrack, and Conservation Club 2

-Council of the Original Miccosukee 1

-Simanolee Nation Aboriginal Peoples
+Agency/Organization/Business Number of Corr.
+Received Airboat Association of Florida 2 Big Cypress Sportsman Alliance 2 Boy Scouts of America 1 Broward County Airboat, Halftrack, and Conservation Club 2 Council of the Original Miccosukee Simanolee Nation Aboriginal Peoples 1

-Florida Bowhunters Council 1